sgminer-dev/sgminer/doc/FAQ.md

 `miner.php`.
 Why does it fail when PHP is installed properly but I only get errors about Sockets not working in the logs?
 A: See [this](http://us.php.net/manual/en/sockets.installation.php).

-Q: Will sgminer support FPGAs or ASICs?
-A: No. sgminer will only support GPUs.
-It is bad software design practice to try and support every gadget out there.
-Developers for dedicated hardware products are better off creating standalone software.

 Q: What is stratum and how do I use it?
 A: Stratum is a protocol designed for pooled mining in such a way as to